Monday morning, November 27, 1899

 Emma says.
 “My second reason for stopping, Bud shot a buck yesterday, and we’re having a venison fry at the café.”
 She switches cane to other hand.
 “After I drop this off and let Albert show the kids his new machines, I have to get back.
 Bud is frying but me and Buddy will be serving.”
 She faces Father.
 “We’d like you, Stella, and Caleb to eat with us.”

 Father stammers, “The three of us in public.
 I hardly think…”

 “The rest of council will be there, so it could be considered an informal meeting.”
 She grins.
-“Won’t be following rules of order.”
+“Cunningham won’t insist of the rules of order.”

-Father moves an ink bottle from one side to the other.
+Father moves ink bottle from one side to other.
 “What time will you be serving?”

-“From noon on, but most of the council members will be busy until after five.”
+“From noon on, but Cunningham and Trask are busy ’til after five.”